 Yet it is profoundly mistaken.

-Leaving the customs union means we would have to replace all the trade deals and arrangements, that we currently have via the EU with third countries, with our own separate agreements with those countries.
+Leaving the EU means we would have to replace all the trade deals and arrangements, that we currently have via the EU with third countries, with our own separate agreements with those countries.
 In most cases, there is no reason to suppose that separate British deals would be better than the ones we have now, which were negotiated by the EU as a whole, with the clout it has as the world’s largest market.
 Other countries are willing to make concessions to get access to the whole EU market that they wouldn’t necessarily give for access just to the much smaller UK market.
 Or not unless we paid a high price…

 Even if Britain reduces its ambition to just rolling over existing deals on a status quo basis, it will find that this is not so simple.
 Assuming that a third country is willing to do that in the first place, without using the opportunity to make demands, the snag comes in the form of WTO “rules of origin”.
 Trade agreements are about the conditions for accepting each other’s goods.
 But what counts as “your” goods?
 Generally, it requires local content of at least 50% (often 55%) measured by added value.